 When Microsoft started exiting the media business in favor of search alone (Bing), the need to ‘parent’ and raise attribution…fell by the wayside.

-“There’s a saying that Barbie has a thousand fathers” said C3 Metrics advertising attribution measurement CEO Mark Hughes. “but aQuantive and Microsoft were the real fathers of attribution.
+“There’s a saying that Barbie has a thousand fathers” said C3 Metrics advertising attribution measurement Co-Founder & Chairman Mark Hughes. “but aQuantive and Microsoft were the real fathers of marketing attribution.
 I once spoke with a former senior exec from aQuantive who told me that: attribution was the jewel of the acquisition, but inside the Windows-dominated culture, the diamond got lost.”

 In the words of Shakespeare: “It is a wise father that knows his own child.”